 As a CES Designee, one is bound by the Code of Ethics of the FEA and is required to maintain twenty (20) hours of continuing education within a two (2) year period.

-Mr. Hickok is the President of First American Exchange, which is a subsidiary of Guardian Northwest Title & Escrow.
+Mr. Hickok is the President of First American Exchange of Skagit County, which is a subsidiary of Guardian Northwest Title & Escrow.
 He also serves as the general manager of the parent Title Company.
 He has worked in Skagit County in the title, escrow and exchange business since 1969.

 Since 1971, First American Title of Skagit County has been an agent of First American Title Insurance Company, the nation’s leading provider of business information and title insurance products.
 This unique blend of exchange, title and escrow services enables the exchange process to run smoothly and effectively.